gangstead/GetTime/README.md

 headers are optional.
 Default is none.

-GetTime will make a GET request for each entry in the params array and the path will be host + [port] + path + param
+GetTime will make a GET request for each entry in the params array and the path will be host + [port] + path + param.
+This example will make 10 Get requests to google and time the successful results.

 ## Usage
 It's all command line: